So, you want an easy way to steep coffee and an easy cleanup?

 Using a tea ball to brew coffee

-This must be the more fun way to brew coffee at home!
 I think everyone has one (or more) tea balls at home.
 Personally, I don’t use them very often as I like to use tea filter bags to brew my tea.

-But, the tea ball never goes out of style.
-For this technique, use as much coarsely ground coffee that fits into your tea ball.
 There are multiple sizes out there.
-If you have a big tea ball for the brewing of a teapot, you will want to steep your coffee a bit longer.
+If you have a big tea ball for brewing in a teapot, you will want to steep your coffee a bit longer.

 I have just a single serving tea ball at home, but this works great either way.
 I could fit 12 grams of coffee in my tea ball.